 Nothing slows down progress like indecision.
 When a lone individual is responsible for making a decision, they may stall, worrying about the consequences of making the wrong decision.
-But when you ask a group to form a consensus and make a decision together, the formula is far more complicated and the process can take much longer.
+But when your organization has to scale decision making, the formula is far more complicated and the process can take much longer.

 But, organizations must make decisions all the time.
 And product management—as the hub where many parts of the company intersect—makes many big decisions.
-Given that a product manager has more to do than simply facilitate deliberations and prod people toward an outcome, many organizations turn to scalable decision making frameworks.
-When used effectively, these can help ensure decisions are made as quickly as possible without cutting corners or missing the input of stakeholders.
+Given that a product manager has more to do than simply facilitate deliberations and prod people toward an outcome, many organizations turn to scalable decision-making frameworks.
+If used effectively, this can help ensure decisions are made as quickly as possible; without cutting corners or missing the input of stakeholders.

-The benefits of a defined decision making process
+The benefits of a defined, scalable, decision-making process

 “Ultimately, a company’s value is no more (and no less) than the sum of the decisions it makes and executes,” explain Michael Mankins and Paul Rogers of Bain & Company.
 “Its assets, capabilities, and structure are useless unless executives and managers throughout the organization make the essential decisions and get those decisions right more often than not.”